-This question is not scored in 2020 Higg FEM reporting year.
-Score may be applied in future reporting year.
+This question is not scored in 2020 Higg FEM, 2021 Higg FEM and 2022 Higg FEM reporting year.
+Score may be applied in future reporting years.

 The intent of this question is for companies to demonstrate that they have established science-based greenhouse gas (GHG) targets that align with the Science Based Targets Initiative (SBTi). https://sciencebasedtargets.org/